 Diagnostic tests may not be available for all kinds of coronavirus.

-At this time, there is no specific treatment for coronavirus infection.
-Medicines are given only to ease your symptoms.
+At this time, there is no specific treatment for coronavirus infection except for SARS-CoV-2.
+For a coronavirus infection not due to SARS-CoV-2, medicines are given only to ease your symptoms.
 Experimental treatments are sometimes used in severe cases.

 Mild coronavirus infections, such as the common cold, will go away in a few days with rest and self care at home.

-If you are suspected to have a severe coronavirus infection, you may:
+If you are suspected to have a severe coronavirus infection and are treated in a hospital, you may:

 - Stay in an isolated room or ICU for treatment